LOVEGROVES TERMS OF ENGAGEMENT

 11. Limitation On Extent Of Our Obligations or Liability

 11.1 To the extent permitted by law, our total aggregate liability to you (or any other persons) in connection with any matter (or series of related matters) on which you engage us, is limited to the lesser of:-

 - the amount available to be paid out for that liability under any relevant insurance held by us, up to a maximum of NZ$2,000,000 (including interest or costs); or

-- NZ$1,000,000 or (if greater) the amount of five times our applicable fee (excluding our service charge, disbursements and GST).
+- NZ$1,000,000 or (if greater) the amount of five times our applicable fee (excluding our office service charge fee, disbursements and GST)

 This limitation applies to liability of all kinds, whether in contract, tort (including negligence), equity or otherwise.

 11.2 Is There A Time Limit For Any Claim Against Us?
 Any claim you have against us must be filed within two years after the date of the act or omission on which the claim is based.
 Otherwise, the claim cannot be filed and we will have no liability for that act or omission or for its consequences (to the extent permitted by law).

 In these terms, “claim”, and “the date of the act or omission on which the claim is based” have the same meanings as in the Limitation Act 2010.

 This time limit overrides the time periods under that Act, and applies regardless of when any fact relevant to the claim was first discovered or able to be discovered.

 12. Anti-Money Laundering